 The course will explore some of the implications of these and related notions, and will cover a variety of techniques and applications of both differentiation and integration; examples include the mean value theorem, curve sketching, and (unconstrained or constrained) optimisation, as well as areas and volumes, arc length, and improper integrals.
 The convergence of infinite sequences and series will be another focus in the course.
 Further applications may include (elementary) differential equations from physics, ecology, and engineering, moments from probability theory, and growth models from economics

 Depending on the mode of delivery, lectures or screencasts on assigned reading will be augmented through (formal and informal) collaborative discussion, thus implementing a "flipped classroom" setting.
 Real-time workshops will involve group-based activities to cement concepts, and expand on applications introduced in lectures or screencasts.
 Opportunities for practice will be provided through worksheets, online quizzes, and biweekly written homework.
-Additional live support will be available through regularly scheduled drop-in office hours.

 Information for Visiting Students